 THANK YOU FOR SUPPORTING VETERANS AND OUR COMMUNITY.

 Some of the specific project needs are identified below.
+YOU can see those needs too.
 How would you like to help?

 A siding project that was started a few years ago ran into some problems.
 It's a long and complicated story.
 With a little extra funding, the project can be completed.